luizsmania/TheGoodTraveller/README.md

       1. That the site was about Tour Agency,
       2. The navigation was clear and I could easily go to the information I was seeking,
       3. I was informed and drawn into the site,
-      4. I was able to seek for more information via links and via a get a budget form.
+      4. I was able to seek for more information via links and via a get a quote form.

    + Testing done via git preview.